orientiered/HashTable/README.md

 ![no_opt](flame1.svg)

-Most part of the time takes strcmp
+Most part of the time takes strcmp, search function and crc32.

+We will start optimizations with strcmp.
+Most of the words are shorter than 32 letters, so we can use SIMD instructions to compare short strings faster.
+To make things easier, i will add field with length of the string.